DebjaniSihiLab/starter-hugo-research-group/content/post/ Emory Climate Talks webinar/index.md

   focal_point: "top"
 ---

 Congratulations to Murray Sternberg for successfully defending his thesis with highest honors!
+You did an excellent job!
 Proud of you, Murray!

 {{< figure src="IMG_0784.jpg" >}}